BLOG UPDATE: Real Networks is thrilled to announce RealTimes. Read all about the exciting new product features of RealTimes.

 DOWNLOAD PAY-PER-VIEW MOBILE MOVIES

 For the best selection of new releases, pay-per-view mobile movie downloads are your best bet.
-With pay-per-view services, you can stream movies directly from your smartphone app when you’re connected to a network.
-You can also download the files, which allows you to watch a movie on your mobile phone when a network connection is unavailable (when you’re on a plane, or when visiting in-laws who live in a wireless dead zone).
+With pay-per-view services, you can stream movies directly from your smartphone app when you’re connected to a Wi-Fi or data network.
+You can also download the files, which allows you to watch a movie on your mobile phone when a network connection is unavailable (for example, when you’re on a plane, or when visiting in-laws who live in a wireless dead zone).
 The downside to downloading a movie is that video takes up precious space on your phone or memory card.
 The good news is microSD cards are becoming more and more affordable (you can get a 16GB card for under $15 that can store up to 64 hours of non-HD video).
 Also keep in mind that when you rent a movie, you generally have 30 days to start watching it, and then a 24-hour window to finish watching the movie once you begin.

 If you have an Android smartphone, it’s a snap to watch purchased movies with Google Play.
 If you have a recent Android smartphone, the Google Play Movies and TV app comes preinstalled on your device.
 To download Google Play titles to your phone, find the video you wish to save in the Google Play app, click the “push pin” icon on the thumbnail image, and press “OK.”

 You’ll find the latest titles for rent or purchase on Google Play, such as Point Break, Concussion, and Creed.
 The newest titles are generally $4 or $5 to rent and $15 to purchase.
 Older movies are usually cheaper to rent, although purchase prices tend to remain constant.
 Also, not every title — especially older ones — are available for purchase.